derekargueta/Projects/README.md

   - [ ] Groovy
   - [ ] Rust

-*Text Editor** - Notepad style application that can open, edit, and save text documents. *Optional: Add syntax highlighting and other features.*
+**7) Text Editor** - Notepad style application that can open, edit, and save text documents. *Optional: Add syntax highlighting and other features.*
   - [ ] Go
   - [ ] Java
   - [ ] Rust